Updated on: July 29, 2019.

 - Ensure that the CMS is elastic enough for changes for future business growth requirements

 - The solution must satisfy your both current and future customers

 - System should allow pushing content to advanced marketing channels that you may add in future

 - Should support advanced mobile and other development strategies

 - The CMS should stand tall with time and need not to be rebuilt every time – should be easy to upgrade, customize and scale

 - Another key aspect to consider before implementing a CMS is Usability for Employees at executive, managerial, and decision-making levels and Ease of Management from a development and maintenance perspective.
 To find a CMS that fits your Organization and Employees:

 - Decide who will be your decision-makers while CMS development, launch, and its deployment

-- Fix which organizational resources will support the vendor in technology while development and who after deployment
+- Fix which organizational resources will support the vendor in technology during development and after deployment

 - Select who will be handling the content part during launch and after deployment

 - Take views from diverse stakeholder groups and meet core expectations of each

 - It is also important that your CMS should be powerful to get connected with needed current and future business systems and be focused on selecting & integrating the right digital experiences.
 What to look for in a CMS that fits your business systems & digital experiences: